Kinetic particle simulations in a global toroidal geometry: Ion orbit loss near plasma edge

 The subscript `a' means the value at the starting point of the ions.
 The conservation of above quantities with $B_\zeta\simeq B$ gives the drift orbit surface as follows \cite{miyamoto1996direct}:

-where $\xi_0=(v_{\parallel a}/v_a)$ is the initial pitch angle.
+where $\xi_0=(v_{\parallel a}/v_a)$ is the initial pitch angle, and $\xi_0>0$ denotes the ion moving in the co-current direction.
 In the above equation, we assume that $B_\zeta>0$, and use the approximation $B_\zeta\propto(1/R)$.
 A minus sign must be used instead of a plus sign in Eq.~(\ref{eq:momentumconservation}) when $B_\zeta<0$.
-We also consider that the poloidal magnetic field is directed clockwise and the ion toroidal drift $(\vec{v}_g)$ is away from the X point.
+We also consider that the poloidal magnetic field is directed clockwise and the ion toroidal drift $(\vec{v}_g)$ is approximately vertically up and away from the X point.
 The coordinates of the X point are $(R_X,Z_X)$ and the poloidal magnetic flux function of X point satisfies $(\partial\psi/\partial R)_X=0$ and $(\partial\psi/\partial Z)_X=0$.
-When the initial position $R_a$ of a test ion is at the outer midplane, that is $R_a>R_X$ there are following two cases for orbit ion loss \cite{miyamoto1996direct}:
+When the initial position $R_a$ of a test ion is at the outer midplane, that is $R_a>R_X$ there are following two cases for orbit ion loss [cf. Fig.~\ref{fig:orbitloss}(a)-(b)] \cite{miyamoto1996direct}: